git-developer/sc-controller/README.md

 ## Packages

+Linux:
   - **Arch Linux:** Found in [AUR/sc-controller](https://aur.archlinux.org/packages/sc-controller/) and [AUR/sc-controller-git](https://aur.archlinux.org/packages/sc-controller-git/)
   - **Ubuntu (22.04-jammy, 24.04-noble):** Packaged as AppImage in [GitHub releases](https://github.com/C0rn3j/sc-controller/releases), ***which may also run fine on other operating systems - jammy image is currently the most compatible one***
   - **Gentoo:** Packaged as [game-util/sc-controller](https://packages.gentoo.org/packages/games-util/sc-controller)
   - **Void Linux:** Packaged as [sc-controller](https://github.com/void-linux/void-packages/blob/master/srcpkgs/sc-controller/template) - Run `xbps-install -S sc-controller` in a terminal, points to archived Ryochan7's fork at the time of writing
-  - **Others:** You can attempt to use the latest Ubuntu AppImage, or a package meant for your parent distribution if applicable
+  - **Others:** You can attempt to use one of the AppImages (try all, AppImages built on older distributions tend to work better), or a package meant for your parent distribution if applicable.
+Flatpak is planned.

+Windows:
+  - It should be possible to get it running as per the [upstream wiki](https://github.com/kozec/sc-controller/wiki/Running-SC-Controller-on-Windows), but this is untested and might be broken, report a bug if so

 ## Building the package by yourself